abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/build-and-publish-clojure-lib-with-slim.md

-In this article, I will show you how to build a Clojure library and publish it to Clojars with minimal effort, time and configuration.
-We are going to use Slim, a build tool that I released recently and that simplifies building Clojure projects.
+In this article, I'll show you how to build a Clojure library and publish it to Clojars with minimal effort, time, and configuration.
+We'll use Slim, a build tool I recently released that simplifies the process of building Clojure projects.

-### Publishing an existing library
+### Publishing an Existing Library

-If you have an existing library and want to publish it to Clojars, you can use Slim to do it with minimal effort.
+If you have an existing library and want to publish it to Clojars, Slim makes this process straightforward with minimal configuration.

-Assuming you have a `deps.edn` file in your project root, you can add Slim to your `deps.edn` file:
+Assuming you have a `deps.edn` file in your project root, simply add Slim to your `deps.edn` file:

 ```clojure
 {:aliases